Skip to main content

 • 3D mammogram, also known as breast tomosynthesis

 Tomosynthesis uses X-rays to collect multiple images of the breast from several angles.
-The images are synthesized by a computer to form a 3D image of the breast.
+A computer synthesizes the images to form a 3D image of the breast.
 Many mammogram centers are transitioning to incorporate 3D mammograms as part of the standard mammogram technology.

 • Breast MRI